marko-knoebl/slides/sections/react-graphql/03-graphql-vs-rest-en.md

 }
 ```

----

-## new functionality: new post feed
+## Adding functionality: new post feed

-display new posts of all friends in a feed
+Display new posts of all friends in a feed

----

-## new functionality: new post feed
+## Adding functionality: new post feed

 In REST we would either have to send multiple requests to retrieve all posts of friends - or we would have to implement a new endpoint in the API:

 ```http
 GET /postsoffriends/$myuserid
 ```

----

 ## new functionality: new post feed